varun029/jktech-project/README.md

 *Acknowledgements*

-This dataset is generated entirely from public Steam data, so we want to thank Steam for building such an awesome platform and community!
+This dataset is generated entirely from public Steam data, so we want to thank Steam for building such an awesome platform and community.